-The live music scene has started to take its first steps out of what has been an incredibly tough time for the industry, and the thought of seeing our favourite bands and musicians once again has us all buzzing.
-And there's no doubt that we'll be itching to capture the experience in both video and photo form – and that’s where grabbing the best budget phones for music come in.
+The live music scene is finally back after what has been an incredibly tough time for the industry – and we're all buzzing seeing our favourite artists return to the stage.
+And with live venues opening their doors once again, we've been trying to capture the experience in both video and photo form – and that’s where grabbing the best budget phones for music come in.

 Nabbing a quick shot of the action has always been a fraught affair due to jostling crowds, but with Louder's hand-picked selection, you won't even have to forego the madness of the mosh pit to grab a high quality photo or video, as these best budget smartphones come with the mobile gig photography smarts to turn even low-light gig snaps into superb snippets of the set.